• Skip to primary navigation

 • Expert Tips

-• FAQs
+• Recipe FAQs

-• Middle Eastern Falafel Recipe
+• Falafel Recipe

-Recipe Origin
+Recipe Origins

 The history of falafel is up for some debate.
 Most food experts seem to agree that it came from Egypt, where it was originally made with fava beans and may have roots back over a thousand years.
-The name may have come from the Arabic word “falafil”, which means pepper.
+Others argue the idea for falafel may have come from India where British officers occupying the region recreated their favorite fried fritters with fava beans.

 Over time falafel has become a popular fast food option, served in balls or patties by street food vendors all over the Middle East.
 It’s so popular in Israel that many claim it as their national dish.
 It’s usually served in warm pita pockets like a sandwich, with greens, tomato and lots of tahini.